kalviumcommunity/GenAI/README.md

 The name of the GenAI project is StudyBuddyAI.
-It is an intelligent educational assitant that helps students study and understand concepts better using real- time explanations. sit is a poweerful combination of LLMs(Large Language Model) and RAG(Retrieval-Augemented Generation) to answer questions hailing from the wide range of acedemics.
+It is an intelligent educational assitant that helps students study and understand concepts better using real- time explanations. sit is a powerful combination of LLMs(Large Language Model) and RAG(Retrieval-Augemented Generation) to answer questions hailing from the wide range of acedemics.

 Features: